Vehicle recovery is as old as the car itself although a recovery back then, was most likely to have been done with the

 Then in 1969 Dennis Thrustle launched ‘Car Recovery Club’ in Hull.
 By any standards it was small, with just a few hundred local members and to start with, the cover cost just ten bob! (or in today's money 50p).
 It did however gave other people ideas and within a short while, the number of 'so called' breakdown clubs reached around 40 organisations nationwide.
-These early service only provided recovery after a major breakdown and in some cases accident, Recovery was only back to the members home area (home or his local garage).
+These early clubs, only provided recovery after a major breakdown and in some cases after an accident, Recovery was only back to the members home area (home, or his local garage).
 Often this meant a recovery vehicle went out to collect the vehicle, from the clubs control room. or workshop, which could add to the journey time.
 Clearly there was a need for recovery "clubs" to become national and accept members from anywhere on the British Mainland.
 This meant that 'sub-contract' garages were contacted close to the point of breakdown, speeding up collection time.
 Often recoveries involved driver and passengers as well as the vehicle and so garages with recovery vehicles that could carry more than 2 passengers (still a novelty then) were especially looked for.